Skip to Content

 You can then head out to Laufskalavaroa, where you will find thousands of small rock piles all around this small hill.

-Apparently building one these rock piles gives you good luck as you continue your adventures around the country of Iceland.
+Apparently building one of these rock piles gives you good luck as you continue your adventures around the country of Iceland.

 As it is the beginning of your journey it could be a good idea to make one of your own!
+Feel free to to take the short walk around the area before continuing on.

 Laufskalavaroa Iceland